 Promoting “the arts” in all their forms including, but not limited to, drawing, painting, sculpture, crafts, dance, music, poetry and literature.
 Located in downtown Glendive, you will find the art of numerous local and regional artists.
 The Gallery is generally open in the afternoons Mon-Sat. and is run totally by volunteers.
 Explore the arts while downtown.

 Bronze Statue Trail

 As you venture down Merrill Ave while in Glendive, you will find the legacy work of local sculptor, Pamela Harr of Bridger Bronze.
-Take a moment the explore life-size art and story preserved captured and preserved in bronze for generations to treasure.
+Take a moment and explore the life-size art and story preserved and captured in bronze for generations to treasure.